 Should You Have a Policy Review Process?

-Simply put, yes.
 Outdated policies can leave your organisation at risk by not complying with new laws.
 Those older documents will most likely be out of date when it comes to new technologies or systems.

 You might think of an employee policy manual as being inflexible or even carved in stone, but actually having a process in place to review will help your organisation grow and adapt.
-In fact, 63% of organisations say their policy management review process helps reduces legal costs and resolution time of regulatory issues or fines.
+In fact, 63% of organisations say their policy management review process helps reduce legal costs and resolution time of regulatory issues or fines.

 As a general rule of thumb, you should review every policy between one and three years, but it would be even better if you review all of them each year.
-Most organisations wait for changes to law or regulations, organisational changes to occur or an incident or policy violation (not recommended by experts) to review.
+Most organisations wait for changes to laws or regulations, organisational changes to occur or an incident or policy violation (not recommended by experts) to review.

 Many organisations use a Policy Management System (PMS) that hosts and tracks policy content which employees can access as a platform.
 It can even send reminders for you to read them, track approvals or give feedback – this way it wouldn’t fall through the cracks while your day-to-day tasks take hold.

-Policies and Procedures are the Framework Your Organisation is Built on – Learn How to do Them Right
+Policies and Procedures are the Framework Your Organisation is Built on – Learn How to Do Them Right

 Whether you need to turn technical information into understandable prose, or you want to gain tools and techniques to organise your policy documents, our training course will ensure your policies are understood and acted upon.
 View the full agenda for our Successfully Writing Guidance, Policies and Procedures training course to learn more.